 You can often look through bookmakers to see how much coverage they are giving mobile betting by looking at the number of sports and markets that are on offer from the app.
 But we actually think the best way to decide if they are really pushing the feature is by the number of mobile specific promotions that are on offer.

-deal, we are now starting to see an increase of mobile betting offers as well.
-This means that you get a separate offer if you register through their betting app, as opposed to their online bookmaker.
+While it’s common for bookmakers to get you through their doors by offering some sort of promotion, we are now starting to see an increase of mobile betting offers.
+This means that you get a separate offer if you register through their betting app.
 It is always best to learn what are the most common promotions bookmakers offer and how to take full advantage of them.

-One word of warning we will fire at this point is that not all of the betting promotions for mobile users are that lucrative.
+Do note that not all of the betting promotions for mobile users are lucrative.
 What we mean is that sometimes they offer promotions to register via their online bookmaker that are worth more than doing so via their mobile app.
 An example would be that you got a £40 free bet through their online site and only a £30 through their mobile app.
-Why they do this, we aren’t sure but we know that the majority of bookmakers will allow you to sign up online then sign in via their app, so you can get the bigger bonus.

-The flip side to this is that the mobile promotion may well be more lucrative, so it’s worth keeping an eye out for both.
-Additionally it may combine an offer where you get so much money for betting online then you can also get another free bet when you first bet on your mobile device.
+The flip side to this is that the mobile promotion may well be more lucrative.
+It may combine an offer where you get so much money for betting online.
+You could also get another free bet when you first bet on your mobile device.

-We’ve found a lot of bookmakers offering up these sorts of promotions that are mobile specific, so keep an eye out before signing up.
+So, keep an eye out for mobile-specific offers before signing up.
 Also, don’t be afraid to open accounts with multiple bookmakers if only to take advantage of these offers.
 As always, check the terms and conditions of the bonus to fully understand the offer.

 There have been many teething issues when it comes to mobile betting, with none more so than the load times.
-This isn’t always the fault of the bookmaker, but a lot of the apps can be resource hungry meaning you need a fairly solid data connection to really get the most out of it.
+This isn’t always the fault of the bookmaker; a lot of the apps can be resource hungry.
+You need a fairly solid data connection to really get the most out of it.

-If you are using any features such as live streaming then you are really going to have to be on a 3G connection at worst, if not Wi-Fi.
-A lot of your experience will depend on how up to date your mobile device is.
+If you are using any features such as live streaming then you need to be on a 3G/LTE connection if not Wi-Fi.
+A lot of your experience will depend on how up-to-date your mobile device is.
 As software continues to advance, mobile hardware has to keep pace.

 That being said, it has improved quite a bit recently and the introduction of 4G connections has definitely helped.
 One thing that has also helped is the design of the apps.
 They are much cleaner than they were and the affiliation with HTML 5 design means that they load much quicker on less stable connections.